ScottLRay/Scott_Ray_Portfolio/README.md

 # Scott_Ray_Portfolio
-bulding a portfolio from ground up to show case the skills and ability of a up and comming web deveploer useing just html and css code
+bulding a portfolio from ground up to show case the skills and ability of a up and comming web deveploer.

+## Used Tech
+Html & Css

 ## User Story